Study Management

 Using a template saves time by providing pre-configured study designs, complete with surveys, sensor settings, and notification schedules.
 Templates are particularly useful for common research designs or when you're new to the platform.

-2. Filter and Explore: Use filters to narrow templates by sensor data (e.g., GPS, accelerometer) or notification type (e.g., random sampling).
-Click a template card to view details, such as its surveys and settings.
+2. Filter and Explore: Use filters to narrow templates by sensor data or notification type, then open a template card to see included surveys and settings.

 Example: For a sleep study, you might choose a template titled "Sleep Quality and Activity," which includes a daily sleep quality survey, GPS tracking, and fixed-time notifications at 8 PM.

-Screenshot of the template browser, displaying study template cards with filters for sensor data and notification types.
+Template browser showing a grid of study template cards with filters for sensors and notification types.

 The template browser, showcasing available study templates with filters for sensor data and notification types.